Sun Valley Solar Blog

 • Zero upfront installation costs for those with good credit standing.

-• Attractive pricing during the first five years aided by their continued access to federal tax credits.
+• Attractive monthly pricing during the lease period, aided by their continued access to federal tax credits.

 • Predictable monthly payments that shield homeowners from rising utility rates.